colinmanuel/margos-dino-slide-fun/docs/dino-slide-requirements.md

 - Include a scoring system or rewards (e.g., collect stars based on remaining time/swaps).
 - Add a “scramble again” option to reshuffle the squares without changing the image or difficulty.
 - Allow the user to toggle background music (e.g., a playful prehistoric tune).

----

-### **Implementation Notes for Lovable.dev**
-1. **Set Up the Project:**
-   - Create a new project in Lovable.dev and set up the PWA structure (HTML, CSS, JavaScript, manifest, service worker).
-   - Upload the four dinosaur images, audio files, and app icon as assets.
-2. **Build the UI:**
-   - Add a new Game Limit Selection screen with toggle/radio buttons for “Time Limit” and “Swap Limit,” and buttons for the predefined options.
-   - Update the Puzzle screen to display a grid of squares instead of jigsaw pieces, with a timer or swap counter at the top.
-   - Use Lovable.dev’s drag-and-drop UI builder to create the layout and style buttons with the Jurassic Park-inspired theme.
-3. **Implement Logic:**
-   - Use JavaScript to slice the image into squares and shuffle them (e.g., with the Fisher-Yates algorithm).
-   - Implement the swap mechanic by tracking clicks and animating the swap with CSS transitions.
-   - Add a countdown timer (for Time Limit mode) or swap counter (for Swap Limit mode) using JavaScript.
-   - Add audio playback and completion detection as before.
-4. **Test Offline Functionality:**
-   - Test the service worker to ensure all assets are cached and the app works offline.
-5. **Deploy and Test on iPad:**
-   - Deploy the app via Lovable.dev and test it on an iPad to ensure touch interactions and PWA features work as expected.